svenreiche/Genesis-1.3-Version4/examples/Example3-TimeDependent/README.md

-## Example 1 : Steady-State Simulation
+## Example 3 : Time-dependent Simulation

 *All files for running the example are found in the subdirectory examples/Example3-TimeDependent of the source code distribution*